EPERLab/OSeMOSYS-CR_Documentation/docs/26_Techs_Taxis.rst

 +-------------------------------------------------+-------+--------------+--------------+--------------+--------------+

-DistanceDriven
+DistanceDriven[r,t,y]
 +++++++++
-The equation (1) shows the Distance Driven for Techs_Taxis.
+The equation (1) shows the Distance Driven for Techs_Taxis, for every scenario.

 DistanceDriven=48704 [km/year]   (1)